lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ### Oral presentations

-Guidelines and details available soon
+Guidelines and details closer to the event date.

 ### Poster presenter guidelines